Joyce Kilmer has just introduced me to two of my own ghosts.

 Robert Holliday was a writer and maybe an alchoholic, author of a ‘History of Unmentionables’ (a tretaise on ladies’ underwear).
 We have a collection of his books.

 So I read Holliday’s memoir of Joyce (’Joe’) Kilmer this week, and I wish I’d known both of them.
 They were friends.
 When Kilmer was writing for the New York Review of Books, he helped Robert to land a job in New York.
 Robert became a literary editor at the New York Tribune and then chief editor of The Bookman.

 Robert and Joe used to have lunch together as young writers in the city.
 Robert knew Joe’s family and described his friend walking the floor with a tired child, dictating a story to his exhausted wife while he tried to soothe the crying baby to sleep.
-And at painful times in his life, as when his daughter came down wth ‘infant paralysis’ — polio — Joe seems to have found Robert in his office to talk, touching on the unbearable with an almost Edith-Wharton-like indirectness, but finding maybe some kind of comfort in it.
+And at painful times in his life, as when his daughter came down wth ‘infant paralysis’ — polio — Joe seems to have gone looking for Robert in his office and asked to talk, touching on the unbearable with an almost Edith-Wharton-like indirectness, but finding maybe some kind of comfort in it.